mbaldacchini/EHISincome_imputation24/README.md

 # EHISincome_imputation24
-Additional resources for the thesis project "Income Imputation strategies for the European Health Interview Survey in Luxembourg and the GHealth project".
+Additional resources for the thesis project "Household monthly Income Imputation strategies for the European Health Interview Survey in Luxembourg and the GHealth project".

 In this repository are available only the code used, since the *data can not be published*.